beamaginelidar/l3cam_ros2/README.md

 The network_configuration is a node that configures the network parameters by using dynamic reconfigure and the services to communicate with the l3cam_ros2_node.
 See the [network parameters](#network-parameters) section for documentation regarding the various parameters that can be used to configure the network parameters of the L3Cam.

-### pointcloud_configuration
+### lidar_configuration

-The pointcloud_configuration is a node that configures the pointcloud parameters (if a LiDAR sensor is available) by using dynamic reconfigure and the services to communicate with the l3cam_ros2_node.
-See the [pointcloud parameters](#pointcloud-parameters) section for documentation regarding the various parameters that can be used to configure the pointcloud parameters of the L3Cam.
+The lidar_configuration is a node that configures the lidar parameters (if a LiDAR sensor is available) by using dynamic reconfigure and the services to communicate with the l3cam_ros2_node.
+See the [lidar parameters](#lidar-parameters) section for documentation regarding the various parameters that can be used to configure the lidar parameters of the L3Cam.

 ### polarimetric_configuration